brunocantuaria/gps-position-checker/README.md

 ## Resources Used
 - [d3-geo](https://github.com/d3/d3-geo) - Used for reading the GeoJSON file and check if point is inside the polygon created by it.
 - [Exploratory Brazil States](https://exploratory.io/map) - The GeoJSON file was originated from the main state files provided by Exploratory.

+## Usage
+- Just download, unzip and open the geolocation.html file in your browser.